yeoedward/poker/README.md

     Add button (button.png in www/img)

+    Use rooms so more than 2 people can play at once

     Clean up code!
 Lots of ugly globals and stuff.
 Use require.js and design patterns

 Media Sources: